shoe70/code-01/README.md

 - Monopoly AI
 > an unfinished project that i'm hoping to continue sometime in the future
 - noise
-> a simple noise generator that I use for some art projects
+> a simple noise generator
 - ruby stuff
 > a collection of one file. ¯\_(ツ)_/¯
 - Stylize